jrandj/redhat/README.md

         tar xvfj myTar.tar /home
         ```

     * The star command is an enhanced version of tar.
 It also supports SELinux security contexts and extended file attributes.
-The options are similar to tar.
+The options are like tar.

 1. Create and edit text files